Grandis, Inc.

-Grandis, Inc. was founded in 2002 by Bill Almon and Yiming Huai.
-It was backed by venture capital firms such as Sevin Rosen Funds and Matrix Partners to pioneer non-volatile solutions based on spintronics.
-The solutions it developed were thin-film memory, which included the invention of spin transfer torque - random access memory (STT-RAM).
+Grandis, Inc. was founded in 2002 by Dr. Paul Nguyen and Bill Almon.
+Farhad Tabrizi later joined as CEO.
+It was backed by venture capital firms such as Sevin Rosen Funds and Matrix Partners to pioneer non-volatile solutions based on Spintronics.
+The solutions it developed was thin-film memory, which included the invention of spin transfer torque - random access memory (STT-RAM).